SMB92/F4-SpawnEngine/README.md

 ## NEWS

+### Update 0.15.01 brings further refinements before Alpha.

+[05/07/2018] While I did say the last update would probably be the last, as it would be a number of optimizations and fixes were found while polishing the files.
+Big kudos to Jostrus yet again for stellar ideas/methods/optimizations!
+Not going to call this the last update before Alpha again, but I do consider the framework for it complete at this stage.

 ### Another major milestone reached, SpawnEngine updated to version 0.14.01.

 [01/07/2018] Intended to be the final update before the next Alpha release (which is looking to be public), this updates brings significant amounts of new terminal Menus, completes the code for the included Random Events (Seven Days to Die, Ghoul Apocalypse and Random Roaches), a few more bug fixes and a few more minor features added here and there for better effect.
 Now I have started dropping and configuring SpawnPoints across Commonwealth Region 1, and as soon as that is done we'll have our first REAL taste of what this mod will deliver!